Certified Patient Care Technician Job Description

 Maintaining a professional, attentive, and understanding demeanor is important (squeamishness won’t serve you well in this role).
 You’ll also need to work smoothly with other medical staff and be serious about maintaining a clean environment.
 Work hours vary from job to job, and the dress code will most likely call for scrubs.

-The salary for this role varies based on facility, location, and experience, but the national average annual income is $31,500.* Employment generally includes health benefits and paid time off.
+The salary for this role varies based on facility, location, and experience, but the national average annual income is $35,223.* Employment can often include health benefits and paid time off.